40 ft x 8 ft wall

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Estimate block count for a simple wall.
 See approximate course count and blocks per course.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know wall length, wall height, block length, block height, opening area, and waste percent.

-In plain language: The calculator multiplies wall length by height, subtracts openings, adds waste, divides by nominal block face area, and rounds up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator uses wall area = length x height, net area = wall area - openings, adjusted area = net area x (1 + waste percent / 100), nominal block face area = block length x block height / 144, and blocks needed = adjusted area / block face area rounded up.
+The examples on the page are there so you can compare your inputs with a concrete block wall example before copying the answer.

 Wall length and height: the finished wall face dimensions in feet.
-Nominal block size: the common module size used for layout, such as 16 by 8 inches.
+Nominal block size: the common wall-layout module, such as 16 by 8 inches, which usually includes the mortar-joint spacing.
 Openings: door, window, or other areas subtracted before waste is added.
 Waste percent: extra blocks for cuts, broken units, corners, and layout changes.

 Read the headline estimate first, then check the material, waste, coverage, and unit lines.
 For project tools, the supporting lines are often the difference between a rough idea and a list you can actually shop from.